a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 [] Add option to the player to use auto shoot or manual shoot [] Add an individual Count for every pocket too
 [] replace the metal material
+[x] Add lights on Queen
+[x] Add lights on King
+[x] Add lights on the Victory Lamp
+[] Separate the machine state into a Single Machine Manager [] Animate the lever when shooting
+[] Count missed balls
+[] Fix missed balls that comeback to the shooting place [] wire the King lamp to light when a jackpot is underway